Height Pairing on Higher Cycles and Mixed Hodge Structures II: Main Construction

 In this section we will put the abstract construction of heights associated with framed mixed Hodge structures into a more concrete situation involving Bloch's higher algebraic cycles.
 Let $p$, $q$, $n$ be integers satisfying $p+q=d+n+1$.
 Recall that $d$ is the dimension of the projective smooth complex variety $X$.

-Let $Z\in Z^{p}(X,n)_{00}$ and $W\in Z^{q}(X,n)_{00}$ be two refined cycles intersecting properly.
+Let $Z\in Z^{p}(X,n)_{00}$ and $W\in Z^{q}(X,n)_{00}$ be two refined cycles intersecting properly (see Definition \ref{def:10} for the notion of proper intersection).
 We want to put the class of $Z$, and the dual of the class of $W$ in the same mixed Hodge structure.
 This in turn, will allow us to define a framed mixed Hodge structure, and corresponding heights.